MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1211-Safety-Standard-Automatic-Residential-Garage-Door-Operators/subpart-A-The-Standard/section-1211.16.md

 (ii) In accordance with § 1211.14(a)(2), the installation instructions in paragraph (b)(1) of this section for a residential garage door operator intended for use with both sectional and one-piece door that has an unattended operation close feature shall comply with paragraph (b)(1) of this section and include:

-“WARNING: To reduce the risk of injury to persons - Only enable [+] feature when installed with a sectional door,” where + is the unattended operation function.
+“WARNING: To reduce the risk of injury to persons—Only enable [+] feature when installed with a sectional door,” where + is the unattended operation function.

 (iii) Exception: For operators that automatically sense one piece door operation, the warning in paragraph (b)(1)(ii) of this section is not required.